 For more information or assistance, contact our Electoral Finance team at email@example.com.

-If the application is approved in principle, a petition is issued to the applicant (called a “proponent”) 60 days later.
+If the application meets the legislative requirements, the CEO approves the initiative petition in principle and the petition is issued to the applicant (called a “proponent”) 60 days later.
 The proponent then has 90 days to collect signatures of 10% of the registered voters in each electoral district.
 The proponent may be helped by volunteers when canvassing for signatures.

 When all the signed petition sheets are submitted, the Chief Electoral Officer has 42 days to verify that enough valid signatures have been collected.
 If the verification process shows that sufficient signatures have been collected and the financing requirements have been met by the proponent, the Chief Electoral Officer sends a copy of the petition and draft Bill to a Select Standing Committee of the Legislature.

-The Select Standing Committee on Legislative Initiatives must meet within 30 days of receipt of the initiative petition and draft Bill.
+The Select Standing Committee on Legislative Initiatives must meet within 30 days of receiving the initiative petition.
 The Select Standing Committee has 90 days to consider the legislative proposal.
 The Committee must either table a report recommending introduction of the draft Bill or refer the initiative petition and draft Bill to the Chief Electoral Officer for an initiative vote.

 If more than 50% of the total number of registered voters in the province vote in favour of an initiative, and more than 50% of the total number of registered voters in each of at least 2/3 of the electoral districts in the province vote in favour of an initiative, the Chief Electoral Officer must declare the initiative vote to be successful and the government must introduce the Bill at the earliest practicable opportunity.